-Brain cancer is the abnormal growth that originates in the brain or it can also be a metastatic tumor that has spread to the brain from distant parts of the body.
-Brain cancer can occur in any tissue in the skull – the brain, cranial nerves, pituitary gland, meninges or the pineal gland.
+Brain cancer is the abnormal growth that originates in the brain, or it can also be a metastatic tumour that has spread to the brain from distant parts of the body.

 Causes of Brain Cancer